michaelbartnett/withlox/README.md

 - [ ] Initial TODO: Validate values against type descriptors.

+### 2016-03-19-0352 Cleanup Todos

+The code is gross.
+I mentioned before that I should make proper constructor functions for various objects, but there's also basic renaming and such that I want to do:

+- [] Rename TypeMember to CompoundTypeMember

+- [] Rename ValueMember to CompoundValueMember

+- [] Make a CompoundType to put in the TypeDescriptor union instead just the members array

+- [] Similarly, make a CompoundValue

+- [] TypeDescriptorRef should be TypeRef

+- [] Rename Value::typedesc_ref to typeref

+- [] Rename `typedesc_ref_identical` to `typeref_identical`

+- [] Add a nullptr define and make everything use it

+- [] Add Handmade-Hero style numeric type conversion functions with asserts in them.

 ## 2016-03-19: Concrete Union Plans

 These are some concrete todos for Unions and type validation.